Managing systems using the RHEL 9 web console

 3. Enable GSSAPIAuthentication by uncommenting the GSSAPIAuthentication no line and replacing it with GSSAPIAuthentication yes.

-4. Restart the SSH service on remote.idm.example.com so that the above changes take effect immediately:
+4. Restart the sshd service on remote.idm.example.com so that the changes take effect immediately:

 $ systemctl try-restart sshd.service

 6.5.
-Using Ansible to configure a web console to allow a user authenticated with a smart card to SSH to a remote host without being asked to authenticate again
+Using Ansible to configure the web console to allow a user authenticated with a smart card to SSH to a remote host without being asked to authenticate again

-After you have logged in to a user account on the RHEL web console, as an Identity Management (IdM) system administrator you might need to connect to remote machines by using the SSH protocol.
-You can use the constrained delegation feature to use SSH without being asked to authenticate again.
+After logging in to a user account on the RHEL web console, you can connect to remote machines by using the SSH protocol.
+You can use the servicedelegationrule and servicedelegationtarget modules to configure the web console for the constrained delegation feature, which enables SSH connections without being asked to authenticate again.

-Follow this procedure to use the servicedelegationrule and servicedelegationtarget ansible-freeipa modules to configure a web console to use constrained delegation.
-In the example below, the web console session runs on the myhost.idm.example.com host and it is being configured to access the remote.idm.example.com host by using SSH on behalf of the authenticated user.
+In the example procedure, the web console session runs on the myhost.idm.example.com host and you configure it to access the remote.idm.example.com host by using SSH on behalf of the authenticated user.

 Prerequisites